Madrid in December: Your Guide to a Perfect Winter Trip in the Spanish Capital

 Housed in a conspicuous cast-iron building steps away from Plaza Mayor, this lively gourmet market has everything from fresh oysters to fried fish and picked olives, as well as a tempting selection of tapas and pintxos (Basque tapas).
 Start with a tour of the stalls and order whatever catches your eye, then find a spot, most likely at the wrap-around counter lining the glass walls, to eat while taking in the buzzing surroundings.

-Housed in a sumptuous palace in the city center, the luxurious Four Seasons Hotel has one of the most elaborate holiday displays in the whole Madrid: a lavish 2D 22-meter-high Christmas tree adorned with 3,500 glass ball ornaments and 5,000 meters of LED garland mounted on its grand rounded corner facade.
+Housed in a sumptuous palace in the city center, the luxurious Four Seasons Hotel has one of the most elaborate holiday displays in the whole of Madrid: a lavish 2D 22-meter-high Christmas tree adorned with 3,500 glass ball ornaments and 5,000 meters of LED garland mounted on its grand rounded corner facade.
 The installation, composed of 3,000 kg of natural pine, is somewhat of a pilgrimage stop for holiday light seekers, who gather here every evening to take photos and stare in wonder at the glowing sight.

 Go to a Theater Show

 Named the first European Christmas Capital in 2021, Torrejón de Ardoz, just 30 km outside Madrid, becomes one of Spain’s most sought-after destinations around the holidays.
-Home to the biggest Christmas park in the nation, the town will certainly bring on the holiday spirit with its living nativity scenes, brightly illuminated paths, spectacular decoration, and magic shows.
+Home to the biggest Christmas park in the nation, the town will certainly bring on the holiday spirit with its living nativity scenes, brightly illuminated paths, spectacular decorations, and magic shows.
 There will also be an icy slope, a giant Ferris wheel, a special Advent Meninas exhibition, as well as a charming Christmas village full of craft & food stalls.

 Christmas holidays in Torrejón de Ardoz have been declared a Festival of Tourist Interest, so expect an unforgettable blend of quality, originality, and cultural heritage.
-The park, called Mágicas Navidades, is set up in the Exhibition Center of Torrejón de Ardoz and will remain in place until January 6, 2023.
+The park, called Mágicas Navidades, is set up in the Exhibition Center of Torrejón de Ardoz and will remain in place until January 6, 2025.